The Great Ocean Road

 - You can see a display at Flagstaff Hill Maritime Village in Warrnambool - nearby Allansford is the official end of the 243 kilometre Great Ocean Road

-From Warrnambool we went on to Port Fairy..........a very picturesque little town with boats moored along the river, and historic buildings giving the town an old world atmosphere.This seemed a fitting end to a truly beautiful journey of the Great Ocean Road stretch of the Melbourne to Adelaide journey.
+From Warrnambool we went on to Port Fairy, a very picturesque little town with boats moored along the river, and an old world atmosphere.This seemed a fitting end to a truly beautiful journey of the Great Ocean Road stretch of the Melbourne to Adelaide journey.

 From here you have the option of travelling on to Adelaide inland, or continuing around the coast.
-We travelled via Mt Gambier, where the Blue Lake in an extinct crater is worth a stop for views from a stone lookout.
+We travelled via Mt Gambier, where the Blue Lake,an extinct crater, is worth a stop for views from a stone lookout.
 There a nice walks to stretch the legs!
 The Umpherstone Cave is a huge sinkhole.

 The Coorong to Langhorne Creek

-Leaving the beautiful little historic coastal town of Robe, it is a fairly barren area through the Coorong until you cross the Murray River on a small barge and are suddenly into Langhorne Creek wine country.
+Leaving Robe, it is a fairly barren drive through the Coorong until you cross the Murray River on a small barge and are suddenly into Langhorne Creek wine country.
 We were served by a 5th generation family member of Bleasdale Winery – one of the oldest Australian vineyards !